paulvha/sds011/README.md

-# paulvha SDS011 library for Raspberry Pi
+# SDS011 library for Raspberry Pi
 ===========================================================

 A starting point and still small part of this code is based on the work